OGC Nice: History

 On June 11, 2018, Patrick Vieira was announced as Nice manager, replacing Lucien Favre.
 In the 2018–19 season, Nice finished in 7th place on the table.

 In July 2019, it was announced that Jim Ratcliffe acquired the French club for a reported €100 million.

-After a run of poor form saw Nice sitting at 11th place in Ligue 1 and eliminated from the Europa League, manager Patrick Vieira was sacked.
+After a run of poor form saw Nice sitting in 11th place in Ligue 1 and eliminated from the Europa League, manager Patrick Vieira was sacked.
 Vieira's assistant, Adrian Ursea, took over as caretaker.
 Nice would finish the 2020–21 Ligue 1 season in ninth place on the table.

 On 28 June 2021, Christophe Galtier was appointed as the new head coach.
 On 27 June 2022, Lucien Favre returned to Nice as manager.